 Your employees, just like everyone else, have other things that demand their time and energy—such as their families, partners, hobbies, and health.
 To ask them to spend 100% of their energy in the workplace is unrealistic and can result in burnout.

 This, in turn, is what leads to a toxic culture.
 As Lynette reminds us, “culture is rooted in the wellbeing of people.”
+This makes company values awards also a great recognition strategy for engagement.
 Below are recommendations from our panelists to help leaders be more considerate of their employees:

 Take a holistic view of every employee.